OrangeKulture/quoteGenerator/README.md

 # Random Quote Generator
-Random quotes from famous people throughout history.
-Made using a REST API request
+Random Desing Quotes using the quotesondesign.com REST API to generate new quotes.